Michal86/-PJWSTK_S1/README.md

 > Project 2 (JavaFX) - Puzzle Game (N Slider).

  1. Designed with MVC and a little bit of CSS style plus front-end in Inkscape.
- 2. _I implemented A* algorithm to solve puzzle, but it's in debug mode (problem with finding solution->'GC overhead limit exceeded') so button "Solve" does NOT work all the time._
+ 2. I implemented A* algorithm to solve puzzle. _It's a addition to test path finding algorithm._

   * [Showcase](https://i.pinimg.com/originals/ee/66/d8/ee66d8f3b089615cb84d284704be641a.png)